 Contact Avrek Law

-If you have suffered an injury because the careless actions of someone else, California law provides solutions.
+If you have suffered an injury because the careless actions of someone else, the law provides solutions.
 Our pedestrian accident lawyers are waiting to help you recover damages, including medical bills and expenses, lost wages, as well as compensation for your pain and suffering.

-While you have the right to represent yourself, hiring an attorney in California will almost always result in a better path to a full recovery.
+While you have the right to represent yourself, hiring an attorney will almost always result in a better path to a full recovery.
 By hiring an expert you give yourself the best chance against insurance companies who will have a team of lawyers doing everything they can to prevent you from getting the damages you deserve.
 Avrek lawyers also handle workers compensation cases.